airbus-cert/ntTraceControl/README.md

 For security reasons, the Microsoft-Windows-Audit-Security provider is not managed using the straight API.
 Only the lsass process can emit Security logs.
 To simulate security logs, ntTraceControl will inject a payload into the lsass.exe process to call the proper API.
 So to achieve injection you must have system privileges.

-Next, the Transluator project is used to create Powershell functions, with strong type enforcement deduced from the ETW provider manifest.
+Next, the Translator project is used to create Powershell functions, with strong type enforcement deduced from the ETW provider manifest.
 Sometimes we have to customize a little bit what is automatically extracted from the manifest, this is why we versioned the output files.

 For example the following command will Generate WriteSysmon.ps1 :